kimono-koans/ppa/README.md

 ## Caveats

 No support is offered by me for this PPA, for `apt`, for Ubuntu, or for any of the instructions offered below.
 It somehow works on my system!
-If you have support to offer others, perhaps to make it work on Mint or Debian Sid, the issues are still open.

 You should *never* ask me when a package is going to be available, or if I can build for your very particular system.
 Again, this PPA is only for me.